 Kopatchinskaja plays new violin concerto

-Moldovan Patricia Kopatchinskaja moved to Vienna after the fall of the Soviet Union.
+After the fall of the Soviet Union, Patricia Kopatchinskaja from Moldova moved to Vienna.
 There she played wherever she could and composed in the tram.
 In the meantime, she has become an international star who stands out in stage appearance and choice of repertoire.
 The New York Times headlines: "Wild child of classical violin".
 The Spanish composer and painter Francisco Coll (*1985) calls his new Violin Concerto, that has its Dutch premiere here - postponed by corona - a 'portrait' of Kopatchinskaja.

 Béla Bartók was only 31 when he wrote his Four Orchestral Pieces in a version for two pianos.
-He waited nine years to orchestrate them, and that decision unfortunately dampened interest in a brilliant 'youthful' work.
+He waited nine years to orchestrate them, and that decision unfortunately put a damper on interest in a brilliant 'youth' work.
 Antonín Dvořák's Seventh Symphony was commissioned by the London Philharmonic Society, his first major international challenge.
 From a deeply tragic beginning in D minor, Dvořák works towards a radiant finale in D major.